7 Best Erectile Dysfunction Supplements to Improve Erection Quality Naturally

 The roots of ginseng are best known as “adaptogens,” a blanket term coined by the scientist in Soviet Russia for identifying compounds that can promote the body to adapt into stressful situations and maintain the bodily homeostasis naturally by balancing stress and steroid hormones.
 The theorized reasoning for these effects is often claimed to be the high amount of phytonutrients (mainly ginesonides) and antioxidants found in the roots.

-In a Korean double-blind placebo study, 900mg’s of ginseng taken 3 times per day for 8-weeks was able to significantly improve erectile quality of subjects with clinically diagnosed erectile dysfunction.
-These effects were noted by a questionnaire, as well as RigiScan measurement (yes, that’s an actual device that measures erection quality…) Another study conducted five years later found similar results with 1000mg of ginseng taken 3 times per day, across the board patients receiving the ginseng had noticeably improved their quality of erection rigidity, maintenance, and penetration efficacy.
+In a Korean double-blind placebo study3, 900mg’s of ginseng taken 3 times per day for 8-weeks was able to significantly improve erectile quality of subjects with clinically diagnosed erectile dysfunction.
+These effects were noted by a questionnaire, as well as RigiScan measurement (yes, that’s an actual device that measures erection quality…) Another study conducted five years later found similar results with 1000mg of ginseng taken 3 times per day, across the board patients receiving the ginseng had noticeably improved their quality of erection rigidity, maintenance, and penetration efficacy2.

 In a research-study of ginseng saponin’s it was also noted that ginseng has the ability to significantly improve erection quality when compared to a placebo solution.
-This time the researchers used another erection strength monitoring device called “AVS-penogram”.
+This time the researchers used another erection strength monitoring device called “AVS-penogram”4.

 The underlying mechanism of ginseng’s actions is not fully understood, but its likely a combination of multiple compounds (saponins, antioxidants, ginsenosides).
 What has been seen in animal studies is that many of the ginesonides have the ability to raise nitric oxide levels in the blood, and thus widen the blood vessels and improve circulation.